zaus/forms-3rdparty-dynamicfields/README.md

 Expand the box "Dynamic Placeholder Examples" below the 'save' button for allowed dynamic fields.

+Additionally, you'll need to check the 'Is Value?' column.

 ### How do I add GET parameters to my service post? ###

 Use the placeholder `##GET:{urlparam}##` as the static value, which will attach the value `XYZ` from the url in `?urlparam=XYZ`.